George Pal and the End of the World

 “You were right Mr. Stanton.
 You’re a better judge of people than I am.”

-When Worlds Collide added an interesting prediction about interplanetary travel, as the rocketship rides a “sled” down a ramp that slopes into a valley and up a mountainside to gain the velocity it needs to leave Earth’s atmosphere.
+When Worlds Collide added an interesting prediction about interplanetary travel, the rocketship rides a “sled” down a ramp that slopes into a valley and up a mountainside to gain the velocity it needs to leave Earth’s atmosphere.

 Then, incredibly, the world truly does end.
 Imagine the impact this had on audiences in 1951 who were used to “safe” and “reassuring” wrap-ups as part of their mass entertainment.